cbkii/arrstack/README.md

 - Use Proton’s OpenVPN credentials with the `+pmp` suffix for port forwarding.
 These differ from your standard Proton login.
 - The stack pins Gluetun to `v3.38.0`.
 Gluetun `v3.39+` filters Proton servers too aggressively and often reports “no servers available”.
 We also set `UPDATER_PERIOD=0` to prevent server list updates.
 If issues persist, specify exact `SERVER_HOSTNAMES` like `node-xx-xx.protonvpn.net`.
-- Port forwarding only works on Proton’s P2P servers and a new port is assigned each session. qBittorrent’s listening port is synced automatically via Gluetun’s NAT-PMP hook.
+ - Port forwarding only works on Proton’s P2P servers and a new port is assigned each session. qBittorrent’s listening port is synced automatically by a sidecar that polls Gluetun’s API.
 - Recommended health check tuning: `HEALTH_VPN_DURATION_INITIAL=30s` and `HEALTH_SUCCESS_WAIT_DURATION=10s` with `HEALTH_TARGET_ADDRESS=1.1.1.1:443`.

 ---